svyoung/notes-on-ai/README.md

 ## Demo
 [Smart Notes](https://smartnotesai.netlify.app/)

+PS.
+If you'd like to add some notes, you'll have to email me for the password 😁

-Note: Not **AS** mobile-friendly at the moment, so please view on your DESKTOP.
+Note 2: Currently **NOT AS** mobile-friendly at the moment, so please view on your DESKTOP.

 ## **Front end:**
-React + Vite
+React + Vite + MUI
 ## **Back end:**
 FastAPI + Python + OpenAI Embeddings + AWS RDS PostgreSQL